CEEMS Exporter

 Redfish collector

 The Redfish collector reports the current power usage by the node reported by Redfish Chassis Power specification.
-Redfish is a newer server management protocol which succeeds IPMI.
-If IPMI DCMI is not available (or vendor chose to disable it in the favour of Redfish), this collector can be used to fetch the total power consumption of the server.
+Redfish is a newer server management protocol that succeeds IPMI.
+If IPMI DCMI is not available (or the vendor chose to disable it in favor of Redfish), this collector can be used to fetch the total power consumption of the server.

-Redfish reports the power consumption stats for each chassis and collector exports
+Redfish reports the power consumption stats for each chassis, and the collector exports

-power readings for all the different types of chassis using chassis
+power readings for all the different types of chassis using the chassis

 label.
 For each

-chassis the metrics exposed by Redfish collector are:
+chassis, the metrics exposed by the Redfish collector are:

 - Current power consumption